sam-doomguy/documentation-api/Checks.md

 ###### There is a 10k limit to the maximum number of overall results that can be returned.
 Paging will not work for higher than this limit.
 To fetch larger numbers, segment your requests using account and region filtering.
 On larger accounts, filter requests per account, per region, per service.

 ##### Filtering

-The `filter` query parameter is reserved to be used as the basis for filtering.
+The `filter` query parameter is the basis for filtering.

 For example, the following is a request for a page of checks filtered by service `EC2`: